neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 * An HTTP request hitting the API
 * The API inserting a record into the database
 * Any request for monitoring data
-* The entire continuous delivery pipeline integrating version control, continuous integration, containerization, and deployment
+* The entire continuous delivery pipeline integrating version control, continuous integration (CI), containerization, and deployment

 This will require a blend of solutions, and I think it makes sense to leverage proprietary implementations that have mastered these challenges.
 For example, an identity provider Auth0 or Okta could provide multifactor authentication and OpenID Connect, particularly